amitsuneja/RaspberryPi/README.md

 Object detection - is a computer technology related to computer vision and image processing that deals with detecting instances of semantic objects of a certain class (such as humans, buildings, or cars) in digital images and videos.

+Image augmentation - is a technique that is used to artificially expand the data-set.
+Image augmentation parameters that are generally used to increase the data sample count are zoom, shear, rotation, preprocessing_function and so on.
+Usage of these parameters results in generation of images having these attributes during training of Deep Learning model.
+Image samples generated using image augmentation, in general results in increase of existing data sample set by nearly 3x to 4x times.

 https://colah.github.io/ , https://colah.github.io/posts/2014-07-Understanding-Convolutions/

 https://medium.com/fullstackai/how-to-train-an-object-detector-with-your-own-coco-dataset-in-pytorch-319e7090da5